tarwn/lessthandot-hugo/blogs/content/posts/2009-02-22-podcasts-i-listen-to.md

 **[Windows Weekly][11]**

 A weekly show with Paul Thurrott of the [Super Site for Windows][12].
-Paul Thurrott isn&#8217;t a Microsoft fanboy and doesn&#8217;t hold back, if he thinks a Microsoft product sucks he will let you know.
+Paul Thurrott isn't a Microsoft fanboy and doesn't hold back, if he thinks a Microsoft product sucks he will let you know.

 **[Herding Code][13]**